neterror/qmlhex/README.md

 ======

 QML hex editor
 Application and QML component to view and edit binary files.
-Simple VI line navigation
+Simple VI like navigation